CodecoolBP20161/a-mentor-s-life-in-an-oo-way-padlab-2/specifications/mentor.md

 ### ```__init__```

     The constructor of the object.

 #### Arguments

     All of the arguments of the class itself.

 #### Return value

     None

 ### ```slap```

-Slap the student thus increasing its knowledge level.
+Slap the student thus increasing its energy level.

 #### Arguments